Lurene Tuttle

-Lurene Tuttle (August 29, 1907 – May 28, 1986) was an American actress and acting coach who made the transition from vaudeville to radio, and later to films and television.
-Her most enduring impact was as one of network radio's more versatile actresses.
-Often appearing in 15 shows per week, comedies, dramas, thrillers, soap operas, and crime dramas, she became known as the "First Lady of Radio".
+Lurene Tuttle (August 29, 1907 – May 28, 1986) was an American actress and acting coach who performed in radio, film, and television.
+Making her start in vaudeville, Tuttle's most enduring impact was as one of network radio's more versatile actresses.
+Often appearing in 15 shows per week - comedies, dramas, thrillers, soap operas, and crime dramas - she became known as the "First Lady of Radio".